grgwsmth/plugin-quickstart/README.md

 ## Getting started

+1. Clone this repo
+2. Change the plugin name in your manifest.json file
+3. Change the plugin name & description in your package.json file
+4. Install stuff 👇🏼

-#### Install all dev dependencies, & create your package-lock.json:
+Install all dev dependencies, & create your package-lock.json:

 `npm install`

-#### Get the latest type definitions for the plugin API:
+Get the latest type definitions for the plugin API:

 `npm install --save-dev @figma/plugin-typings`

-#### Compile TypeScript to JavaScript, and watch for changes while working:
+To compile TypeScript to JavaScript, and watch for changes while working:

 `npm run watch`